ehrbase/ehrbase/README.md

 Additionally, setting the following variable to point to the existing OAuth2 server and realm is necessary:
 `SPRING_SECURITY_OAUTH2_RESOURCESERVER_JWT_ISSUERURI=http://localhost:8081/auth/realms/ehrbase`

-In the given OAuth2 server configuration the roles `user` and `admin` are expected to be configured.
-Users should have their roles assigned accordingly.
+Two roles are available: a user role, and admin role.
+By default, these roles are expected to be named `USER` and `ADMIN`.
+The names of these roles can be customised through the `SECURITY_OAUTH2USERROLE` and `SECURITY_OAUTH2ADMINROLE` environment variables.
+Users should have their roles assigned accordingly, either in the `realm_access.roles` or `scope` claim of the JWT used for authentication.

 ## Running the tests